 The research is organized in three main areas: Numerical Techniques, Experimental Dynamics, and Robotics.
 Each research group bundles specific expertise, monitors international advances and actively discusses the future research directions.

-- Numerical Techniques: Designing and optimizing high-tech systems necessitate accurate and efficient modeling.
+- Numerical Methods: Designing and optimizing high-tech systems necessitate accurate and efficient modeling.
 The expertise and research focus of the chair is mainly on model reduction aspects, parallel computing strategies, multi-physical systems and numerical techniques to simulate structural dynamics.

 - Experimental Dynamics: Dynamic testing is regularly performed in our labs in order to validate models and test constructions.
 In addition, experimental dynamic techniques are part of our research where we improve identification methods.